“Good design should always be honest and inspiring”.

 Conquering outdoor spaces

 In 2018 we launched Solanas, an evocative collection of outdoor furniture featuring Dekton and created in collaboration with GandiaBlasco.
 This collection of outdoor furniture pays homage to Solanas, a beach in Uruguay where I used to spend the summer, an idyllic place with endless beaches and never ending sunsets.
-We worked with materials that remain unaffected even in the harshest weather conditions, combining extruded aluminium profiles with Dekton, which has outstanding technical properties: resistance to UV rays – so that it keeps its color very well –, scratches, stains and thermal shock, as well as very low water absorption.
+We worked with materials that remain unaffected even in the harshest weather conditions, combining extruded aluminium profiles with Dekton, which has outstanding technical properties: resistance to UV rays – so that it keeps its colour very well –, scratches, stains and thermal shock, as well as very low water absorption.

 Elegance in the bathroom